Tranquility in the Turtle-Flambeau

 But the area is so vast that it absorbs boat traffic, mostly seen around landings.

-Over Labor Day, we put our kayaks into the water at busy Fisherman's Landing, and soon we were sitting in a virtually hidden inland lake, watching two sandhill cranes in the rushes, one feeding and one standing sentinel.
+One Labor Day weekend, we put our kayaks into the water at busy Fisherman's Landing, and soon we were sitting in a virtually hidden inland lake, watching two sandhill cranes in the rushes, one feeding and one standing sentinel.

 We'd found it by circling Swimmers Island and ducking into a little channel.
 It looked like good eagle habitat, too — and sure enough, there was one sitting on the branch of a white pine.